NicoLiberato/Monitoring-Kubernetes-Grafana-Prometheus/README.md

 ## Install Helm , the package manager for Kubernetes
 Helm is a package manager for Kubernetes that simplifies the deployment and management of applications on a Kubernetes cluster.
 It provides a higher-level abstraction and streamlines the process of packaging, versioning, and releasing applications.
-For install Helm, you can follow the steps:
+For install Helm, go to following link https://helm.sh/docs/intro/install/ you type the commands:

     a) Download your desired version
     b) Unpack it (tar -zxvf helm-v3.0.0-linux-amd64.tar.gz)